Undergraduate Course: Computing for Business (BUST08014)

 A basic familiarity with computing and IT is important for most careers and, increasingly, for many aspects of everyday life.
 This is reflected in business management and accounting, where computing resources are widely used as a source of information and a tool for report writing, data analysis, and communication.
 This course gives background knowledge which will prove essential as students undertake further courses and proceed into the workplace.

-The course comprises six assessed tutorial components:
+The course comprises five assessed tutorial components:

-- Data protection and information security training
+- Data protection and information security training (on-line)

 - Presentation software